umeshlilly/MDIT_CUE_HAPI_STARTER/README.md

 npm test
 ```

-This will not only run `lab`, executing all tests in the `./test` folder, it will also run `eslint` against the project.
-Along with executing tests and static code analysis, lab will also check the level of code coverage; reporting missed code.
-Any issues will be reported in your terminal.
+### Unit Tests

+The suite will run the unit tests in the `./test` folder using the [lab](https://www.npmjs.com/package/lab) testing utility.

+Any new bugs found should first be replicated with a new unit test before being fixed.
+Approach everything with TDD.

 **Note:** You can generate a HTML document report also with `npm run test-cov`.

-Each service is expected to have +95% code coverage, and will not be published to production unless all tests are passing.
-Any new bugs found should first be replicated with a new test before being fixed.
-Approach everything with TDD.
+### Static Code Analysis

+The test will run lab with `eslint` enabled based on the projects `./.eslintrc` configuration.
+This will produce a report of code errors (missing semi-colons, type coercion, etc).

+### Code Coverage

+The test will also include a coverage report.
+Each service is expected to have +95% code coverage.

+**Note:** You can generate a HTML document report also with `npm run test-cov`.
+This report is useful on seeing precisely what has been missed.

+### Dependency Vulnerability Detection

+After the lab suite has completed the project will execute `nsp`.
+This will look at the projects dependencies and detect any known vulnerabilities in the dependency versions being used.
+A report will be rendered should a vulnerability be detected.

 ## IDE Configuration